 On the first day in Florence, be sure to visit the musts, such as the Duomo Cathedral, the Uffizi Gallery, and/or Accademia Gallery.
 Depending on your interests, you can visit one or all three, but be sure to plan it well.

 Good to know: All these places require a ticket and are extremely popular, so it’s essential to get tickets/tours in advance!
 Having your sightseeing itinerary well-planned upfront is the only way not to miss any of the most important sights and keep your Italian vacation enjoyable without feeling overwhelmed.

 TIP: If you want to see as many of the musts in a short time, we recommend this popular tour that includes both – Uffizi Gallery and Accademia Gallery.
-Afterwards, visit the Cathedral and climb the Dome on your own or with a tour.
+Afterwards, visit the Florence Cathedral and climb the Dome (be sure to get a timed-entry ticket!).